Various tests on cement

 Tensile strength Test

-- This test was formerly used to have an indirect indication of compressive strength of cement.
+- This test was formerly used to have an indirect indication of the compressive strength of cement.

 - The mortar of sand and cement is prepared.